 Creative Business ProjectLink opens in a new window

 is an Applied Management module designed specifically for Creative and Media Enterprises students for the summer term.
 As a member of a small creative team, you will work on a project for a creative or media organisation and develop your experience and understanding of creative teams and leadership.

 This module aims to prepare you for your Major Project (see below.)
 It will equip you with a broad understanding of relevant research methods from which to select an appropriate approach for your own project.
 It will introduce you to ethical dimensions of research.
 It will equip you to write an effective proposal (including research questions, rationale, explanation and justification of research methods, identifying relevant literature and data sources).
 By the end of the module you should be ready to submit your proposal and equipped with a broad understanding of research methods in the cultural, creative and media industries field.

 The final part of this Masters course is the 'Major Project'.
 The Major Project is a written project which allows you to develop your ideas through further research in the field of creative and media enterprises.
 To learn more about this project please visit this page.

-To view the full list of optional modules available in greater detail, please visit this page.
+To view a list of optional modules available in the past, please visit this page.